sw360cab/gno-challenge/docs/Assumptions.md

 * in order to add more metrics it is enough to add more methods to the interface, that will be implemented then, and to expose the relative HTTP endpoints

 * data structure employed to model aggregated metrics should be carefully chosen.
-Hash maps are suitable in a demo-like scenario, but may become unfit when dealing for example with multiple chains of blocks
+Hash maps are suitable in a demo-like scenario, but may become unfit when dealing for example with multiple chains of blocks.
+Even transformations at the UI level may be considered

 * initial query of pre-existing data should be scaled by paginating somehow the requests to the `tx-indexer`